evanshwu/Mobile-application-design-summer-assignment-M19/README.md

 ### Features

 - **Auto change ImageView gallery:**
-An auto-changable ImageView gallery that displays multiple image overtime.
+An auto-changeable ImageView gallery that displays multiple image overtime.
 -  **Navigate and call with one tap:**
 Pull up Google Map easily by just tapping on the address or phone number.
-- **Supports multiple resolutions as well as rotation** You can still use the application with different devices and even on portrait view!
+- **Supports multiple resolutions as well as rotation:**
+You can still use the application with different devices and even on portrait view!

-### Creadits
+### Credits

 This repo is made and uploaded by Hsinhan Wu.